When you purchase your property in Mexico, you will need to account for a range of fees and taxes in addition to the agreed purchase price.

 Unlike some states in the US, sellers are not legally liable for any deficiencies that might be found on a property after its sale.
 For this reason, it’s prudent to hire a professional land and building surveyor to assess the property before you sign a contract.

-The costs are entirely on the buyer and will depend on type, extent, and complexity of surveys undertaken.
+Pre-purchase surveys are optional and their cost falls entirely on the buyer.
+The fee for the survey/study will depend on type, extent, and complexity of surveys undertaken, and the size and type of property being surveyed.
 Ask your realty agent, architect, or building project manager for advice and details about this.
-Local architect firms may offer survey work.
+Some local architect firms might offer survey work as part of their services.

 Gated community and condo service fees